Machining maintenance manager : Anthony Blanchard

 Manual and field careers have been denigrated for many years.
 People are no longer interested in this sector, and we now have to pick up the pieces.
 Unfortunately, this observation does not only apply to maintenance jobs.
 We are nevertheless observing a slight surge of interest for manual jobs: some managers of industrial groups are going to meet these young people in their schools in order to promote our jobs which are difficult but also very interesting.

-Thank you to Mr. Blanchard for his testimony.
+Thank you to Mr. Blanchard, machining maintenance manager, for his testimony.
 To be alerted of our next articles dedicated to maintenance careers, follow us on our social media!